Omerisra6/mcp-document-server/README.md

-# MCP Simple Server
+# MCP Document Server

-A simple server implementing the Model Context Protocol (MCP).
+A simple server implementing the Model Context Protocol (MCP) for document search and retrieval.

+## Features

+- Document storage and retrieval using MCP
+- Semantic search capabilities
+- Compatible with Cursor and other MCP clients
+- Pluggable document service architecture:
+  - Local document storage with JSON
+  - Confluence integration for searching workspace documents
+- Support for HTML

 ## Setup